alankrantas/micropython-BPIBIT/README.md

 ![153543457141539355s6op3](https://user-images.githubusercontent.com/44191076/62682966-f88fb280-b9ef-11e9-83e4-47976fa68350.jpg)
 ![800x423xBPI_bit_interfact JPG pagespeed ic NngFYTGX_e](https://user-images.githubusercontent.com/44191076/62682983-047b7480-b9f0-11e9-8b0e-e7c8cc24b677.jpg)

-This is a free project, I didn't get sponsorship or contact from Banana Pi, Webduino or whoever made this board.
+This is a free personal project, I didn't get sponsorship or contact from Banana Pi, Webduino or whoever made this board.

 [BPI:bit](http://wiki.banana-pi.org/BPI-Bit) (or Web:bit) is a ESP32 board made in the style of [BBC micro:bit](https://tech.microbit.org/hardware/); the edge connectors allow it to be used on micro:bit accessories.

 The features of this module are

 * Can be used under standard MicroPython ESP32 firmware, which can be integrated with lots of MicroPython libraries;
-* Pins are referenced by micro:bit pin numbers, which is easier than corresponding ESP32 pins;
+* Pins are referenced by micro:bit pin numbers, which is easier to remember than [ESP32 pins](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/);
-* All components (like buttons and light/temperature/acceleration sensors) aboard the BPI:bit are accessible.
+* All hardware components (like buttons and light/temperature/acceleration sensors) aboard the BPI:bit are accessible.
 Most functions are also named after their equivalents in micro:bit's MakeCode JavaScript Block editor.
-* Support functions like text scrolling, LED bar graph, music notes on buzzer, servo control, etc.
+* Support functions like text scrolling, LED bar graph, music notes on buzzer, servo control, pitch/roll angles, compass direction, etc.

 This module has been tested on <b>BPI:bit v1.4</b> and <b>MicroPython for ESP32 v1.11-37</b>.